yahiafarghaly/Embedded_Calculator/README.md

 	3-Only can handle two different math operations like 2*3+10 with priority.
 	4-Almost detecting the user mistyping and throw exception .

-# Project files
+# Simple description of the Project files
 	std_types.h /*Contains new types of standards data types*/ calculator_blocks.h /*Contains the configuarion you set to how much the calculator can handle number of operands,operation*/ calculator_blocks.c /*Contains the main work of the calculator as will be explain later*/ Calculator.c /*the main of the application*/
+	lcd.c/keypad.c /* normal c drivers*/
+	calculatorVx.DSN /*Simulation file using proteus 7.7*/

-lcd and keypad drivers i don't include it here as you may want to use your own library you will just replace my functions with yours
+you may want to use your own library for LCD and Keypad you will just replace my functions with yours
 #
 	-uint8 KeyPad_getPressedKey();